Essential Tulum Packing List

 My standard advice for Mexico is to take a travel pack.
 But, if you’re on a resort-style vacation where you’re not moving places frequently and don’t plan to spend much time on public transportation, a roller bag will be just fine.

-My favorite roller bag is the Monos Carry-on Pro.
+My favorite roller bag is the LEVEL8 Carry-on luggage.
 I’ve had it for about a year, and it’s the perfect size for a week-long carry-on trip.
 It fits in the overhead bins of most airlines.
 It’s well-made, stylish, and comes in tons of fun colors.
 I picked Terracotta, obviously!

 I’ve had an Osprey Farpoint 40 travel pack for eight years.
 I’ve carted it all over Costa Rica, Mexico, Canada, and the US, and it’s still going strong.
 The frame is light and flexible, and the body expands and contracts nicely, making it manageable in transit.
 I love it.